cuongvomanh/idealsofsoftwareprograming/blogs/refactoring-2-fee-calculator.md

+# Effortless Refactoring: Streamlining Code Improvements with ChatGPT's Developer Refactor Commands

+Code refactoring is an essential practice for every software developer.
+It helps to improve code quality, maintainability, and scalability.
+However, refactoring can be a time-consuming and challenging task, especially for complex codebases with large amounts of code.

+ChatGPT, an advanced natural language processing (NLP) tool, can help to simplify the refactoring process by providing assistance based on developer refactor commands.
+With the ability to understand and analyze human language, ChatGPT can provide suggestions and even perform refactors based on the developer's specific commands.

+In this blog post, we'll explore how ChatGPT can assist with refactoring by following developer refactor commands.
+We'll cover how ChatGPT can identify and fix code smells, improve code quality, and increase code readability- all based on the developer's instructions.
+With ChatGPT's help, you can streamline the refactoring process and ensure that your code is maintainable and scalable while implementing only the specific changes you need.

+Whether you're a seasoned developer or just starting with refactoring code, knowing how to use ChatGPT for refactoring can help you make the process much more manageable and productive.
+Join us as we dive into the depths of refactoring with ChatGPT based on the developer refactor commands, an exciting technological advancement that is transforming software development.

+Let's start a demo

 ## Developer

 You are a software develop assistant using programing language Java.
 Requirement: Calculate fee for payment, fee type is field of payment.
 There is two fee type.
 Fee type fixed: fee amount is fixed 2 dolar.
 Fee type percentage: fee amount is 50 percent of payment amount